 - Reliable, secure, and accurate to meet consumer requirements.

-- Data synced from any third party tool should be verified because of most of the healthcare applications, import data of patients from the third party.
+- Data synced from any third-party tool should be verified because most healthcare applications import patients’ data from a third party.

-- Furthermore, different status generation and alerts should be verified as per the clients’ needs.
+- Furthermore, different status generations and alerts should be verified as per the clients’ needs.

 - Criteria of data population against various filter tabs should be completely verified on all devices as requested.